rickertm322/PHYS265-spring25/code_project.md

   multi-component hyperfine spectra fitting in astronomical data.
 MCMC approach.

+## Example datasets

+These will be in the subdirectory PHYS265-spring25/data

+- a fits cube:   NGC6503.fits

+- an ascii spectrum with spectral lines to fit:

 ## Installation Guidelines

 Most python packages can be installed with pip.
 Within JDL this would be the following